 CV Available on Request.

-Ruth’s primary teaching responsibilities are with the undergraduate program.
-She teaches the online sections of the Level 4 core courses in the BScN program and supervises professional practice and research practicum students.
-She is particularly interested in developing and expanding the online learning opportunities for students and faculty.
+Dr. Chen teaches in the undergraduate nursing program, with focus on the online sections of the Level 4 core courses in the BScN program.
+She is particularly interested in developing and expanding online learning opportunities for students and faculty.

-In the Faculty of Health Sciences Graduate Programs, Ruth teaches the Leadership and Management in Health Professions Education course in the the Master of Health Sciences Education Program.
+In the Faculty of Health Sciences Graduate Programs, she leads and teaches in the Pathophysiology course the Primary Health Care Nurse Practitioner program and the Leadership and Management in Health Professions Education course in the Master of Health Sciences Education Program.